goldentroll/learn-javascript/project-javascript-h1-hof/README.md

-# Project JavaScript G1 Shooping List
+# PROJECT JAVASCRIPT G1 HIGHER-ORDER FUNCTIONS

 To code this project you need to know:

-Repeating Tasks Manually
-, The For Loop
-, Looping in Reverse
-, Looping through Arrays
-, Nested Loops
-, The While Loop
-, Do...While Statements
-, The break Keyword
+Functions as Data,
+Functions as Parameters

 If you are not familier with them please download Learn JavaScript eBook from https://codingwithbasir.com/learn-javascript

-## Project Title: Shopping List
+## Project Title: Functions Benchmark

-1. Create a html file with your name like john.html
+1. Open VS Code and create a html file with your name like john.html
 2. Add current code to that file:

 ```html